Observation of period doubling and higher multiplicities in a driven single-spin system

 \emph{Experimental realization.\,\textbf{--}\,}

 To demonstrate this dynamical response in a physical realization, we use a single NV center -- a point defect in the diamond lattice that contains a substitutional nitrogen atom and a neighboring vacancy~(Fig.~\ref{Fig:energy}).
 The ground state of the NV center's electronic energy levels~($^3$A) has a spin triplet~($S=1$).
 The state with zero spin projection,~$|m_S=0\rangle$ is separated from the degenerate states~$|m_S=\pm 1\rangle$ by a zero-field splitting of $\Delta_0=$~2.87~GHz.
-The effective TLS, spanned by~$\{|m_S=0\rangle, |m_S=-1\rangle\}$, can be achieved through an external static magnetic field.
+The effective TLS, spanned by~$\{|m_S=0\rangle, |m_S=-1\rangle\}$, can be achieved through an external static magnetic field splitting of $|m_S=\pm 1\rangle$ states.
 Our experiment uses a sample with solid immersion lens for a higher photon collection efficiency and a better signal-to-noise ratio.
 Spin initialization and read-out are performed by a~532~nm optical laser in~a home-built confocal setup.
-To control spin dynamics via radio-frequency fields, we utilize an arbitrary waveform generator with 0.02~ps~time resolution and 10-bit~voltage digitization which has~$\Delta V \approx$~0.5~mV at~$V_{pp}=$~500~mV.
+To control spin dynamics via radio-frequency fields, we utilize an arbitrary waveform generator with 0.02~ns~time resolution and 10-bit~voltage digitization which has~$\Delta V \approx$~0.5~mV at~$V_\mathrm{pp}=$~500~mV.
 It allows for scanning through the required amplitude ranges $A\sim \Delta_0$ for observing the period tupling.
-Our measured NV spin coherence time,~$T^{\star}_2\approx$~75~$\mu$s, is over 100~times longer the periodicity~$T_d=1/\Delta_0$.
-For more details on the experimental details, we refer to \cite{SI}.
+Our measured NV has an exceptional spin coherence time of $T^{\star}_2\approx$~75~$\mu$s which is over 100~times longer than the periodicity~$T_d=1/\Delta_0$.
+For the fulfillment of the constraint of a closed system, the longitudinal relaxation time $T_1 \approx 5 ~\mathrm{ms}$ by far exceeds $T^{\star}_2$.
+For more details on the experimental procedure, we refer to Ref.\cite{SI}.